Traveling to the UK:

 All travelers coming into the UK must have a negative covid-19 test taken 72 hours before their arrival in the UK.
 They will have to complete Passenger Locator Form before arriving in the UK.

 Red list countries travelers cannot follow the Test to Release scheme.
 UK residents traveling from destinations on the red list can enter the country, but they must quarantine on arrival in a hotel for 10 days at their own expense and follow testing requirements.

-There are no international flights from red list countries for Wales or Northern Ireland right now, so if you’ve arrived from a red list country and your final destination is in Wales or Northern Ireland, you will have to book a hotel in England or Scotland for quarantine.
-The Republic of Ireland has entirely separate entrance regulations, this will enforce when crossing the land border.
+There are no international flights from red-list countries for Wales or Northern Ireland right now, so if you’ve arrived from a red-list country and your final destination is in Wales or Northern Ireland, you will have to book a hotel in England or Scotland for quarantine.
+The Republic of Ireland has entirely separate entrance regulations, which will enforce when crossing the land border.